MicrosoftDocs/common-data-model-and-service/upgrade/start-upgrade-process.md

 ### Can I upgrade databases in any environment?

-You can upgrade databases in any environment *except* the following:

--   Default environment

--   Developer environment

--   Environments in a region other than your Azure Active Directory default region

-The ability to upgrade databases in these environments should be available soon.
+You can upgrade databases in any environment except the **Default** environment.
+The ability to upgrade databases in this environment will be available soon.

 ### Can I cancel the upgrade process once it’s initiated?